Collision Car Insurance: How It Works

 • It covers collisions with other vehicles or objects, like hitting a pole or mailbox, and rollovers.

-• While states don’t typically require collision coverage, your auto lender or lessor may require it as part of full-coverage insurance.[2]
+• While states don’t typically require collision coverage, your auto lender or lessor will likely require it as part of full-coverage insurance.[2]

 How collision coverage works

-If you’re in an accident and have a collision policy, you can file a claim to help you pay for the damage your vehicle sustains.
+If you’re in an accident and have collision coverage, you can file a claim to help you pay for the damage your vehicle sustains.
 In most cases, you can file the claim right after the accident.

 Good to Know